dpar39/mqtt-sample/README.md

-# PAHO MQTT Sample publisher app
+# MQTT Sample publisher and consumer C++ app

 This repo builds a sample MQTT client application and dockerize it.
-The application connects to an MQTT broker and sends messages to it on an interval.
+The application connects to an MQTT broker and sends messages to a specified topic on an timer, it also subscribes to another topic and prints out received messages.

 ## Getting started for C/C++ development with VSCode